louisronron/soul2urfeet-ecatalogue/README.md

-# Soul 2 UR Feet Online Product Sheet
+# Soul 2 UR Feet Online Product Catalogue
 ## Introduction
 The Official Soul 2 UR Feet Ltd. product sheet aims to provide updated product information to Soul 2 UR Feet sales locations in Papua New Guinea.
 It is meant to be a private system accessed internally as a reference for sales.